 Income Tax...
 There is s 6% state income tax for individuals on interest and dividend income only.
 The annual exemption is $ 1,250 for single and $ 2,500 for married taxpayers.
 The tax also exempts interest income from banks on savings accounts, checking accounts, certificates of deposit, etc. There are no other state and local individual taxes.

 Utilities...
 The cities of Alcoa and Maryville provide their residents with electricity, water, sewer, and garbage pickup.
 Blount County Residents, not within the Maryville/Alcoa city limits need to obtain garbage service offered through private companies or utilize the sanitary landfill.
 In some areas of the county, water is provided and electricity by Ft.
-Loudon Electric, United Cities Gas Company provides gas, and Bell South Company provides telephone services.
+Loudon Electric, and United Cities Gas Company provides gas.

 Voting...
 To be eligible, one must be 18 years of age and have lived in Blount County for 20 days.
 Registration must be 29 days before election.
 For more information contact:

 There are three school systems in Blount County: Alcoa City Schools, Blount County Schools, and Maryville City Schools.
 The three public school systems jointly received the State Department of Education's A+ award for community commitment to excellence in education.